mix-archive/SDSSE/README.md

 ```bash
 echo $LD_LIBRARY_PATH
 ```
-to ensure the path `usr/local/lib` is in that enviroment variable.
+to ensure the path `usr/local/lib` is in that environment variable.
 You may need to manually add it in if there is no such path inside and meet the corresponding runtime error.

 ## Artifact Evaluation